hschwane/hschwane.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, I am Hendrik.
-I enjoy learning, teaching, bringing people together, and activities that rewards problem solving and creativity -- like programming.
+I enjoy learning, teaching, bringing people together, and activities that reward problem solving and creativity -- like programming.
 I study [Visual Computing at the University of Koblenz](https://www.uni-koblenz-landau.de/en/campus-koblenz/fb4/icv?set_language=en).

 Usually I write code in `C/C++` or `python`.
 I am most experienced with `computer graphics`,  `gpu programming` and scientific `simulation` and `visualization`.
 I have also worked with embedded systems and microcontrollers, UI and websites.
 Check out the [projects](projects) section for a selection of my public projects.
 Many other programming languages have crossed my path and I am quick to try a new tool for a project, as the basic skills of programming and software engineering carry over well.